Imitators

 In comics, super heroes are usually ordinary people who have been granted supernatural powers through an extraordinary circumstance.
 No matter the odds stacked against them, everyone knows they will eventually overcome all obstacles and beat the bad guy.

 As soon as we believe in the Lord Jesus Christ we have at our disposal God’s omnipotence just waiting to be used.
-Potentially, we have spiritual strength, endurance and a divine force-field of protection to overcome any adversity.
-We can move mountains with our faith and stop armies with a divine appeal.
+We may not be able to leap tall buildings with a single bound, but we have spiritual strength, endurance and divine protection to overcome any adversity.
+Potentially, we can move mountains with our faith and stop armies with a divine appeal.
 We can end tragedies with a single prayer.
 We can stop fear, worry and depression by claiming a promise.
-When others are panicking, the Christian (utilizing divine power), is relaxed, confident, compassionate and courageous – for if God is for us, who can stand against us.
+When others are panicking, the Christian (utilizing divine power), is relaxed, confident, compassionate and courageous – If God is for us, who can stand against us.
+Rom.
+8:31.

-But with great powers come great responsibilities - also great enemies (Satan).
-As with all super-heroes, we will be knocked around.
-But remember - no matter what the odds, if we endure, victory has been assured and the bad guys will eventually be brought to justice.
+But with great powers come great responsibilities – we have a supporting role in saving the world (spreading the Gospel message).
+And, like all super-heroes, we face a great enemy (Satan and his host) that is conspiring against us.
+As Christians, we will be knocked around – but remember, no matter what the odds, if we endure, victory has been assured and the bad guys will eventually be brought to justice.

 Back to Top ------------------------------------------------------------------------------------------------ |